PrincetonUniversity/jobstats/docs/index.md

 The main advantages of Jobstats are:

-- GPU utilization and memory usage for each allocated GPu
+- GPU utilization and memory usage for each allocated GPU
 - automatically cancel jobs with 0% GPU utilization
 - accurate CPU memory usage for single and multi-node jobs
 - graphical interface for inspecting job metrics versus time